November 5 Referendum: Reality Check

 Rumor: The district’s administrative spending is exorbitant and padded with unnecessary staff.

 Reality: Just over three cents out of every dollar is spent on administrative costs in the district.
-While the administrative budget accounts for 3% of our costs, over 30% of our cost containment has come from this category of expenditures.
 A district of our size requires staff- 1,432 to be exact – to support both students and the district’s physical infrastructure.
 Specialists (this is just a job title) are district employees who work in human resources, payroll, accounting, and any number of jobs that support the work of our schools.
 Of the 15 districts comparable to ours, we rank 11th in administrative spending per pupil.

 Rumor: Eastern Carver County Schools threatens to cut a 50K band program, yet has a 350 page budget and spends over 8 Million on Community Ed.
 Who really pays for Community Ed?